-Pumpkin Lush — An EASY layered dessert with a graham cracker crust, cream cheese, pudding, PUMPKIN, whipped topping, chocolate chips, and toffee bits!!
+Layered Pumpkin Delight — An EASY layered dessert with a graham cracker crust, cream cheese, pudding, PUMPKIN, whipped topping, chocolate chips, and toffee bits!!
 A little bit of CRUNCH with lots of fluffy CREAMINESS!!

 This dessert.
 Oh boy.
 It has everything going for it.

-Lush desserts are usually made with a shortbread crust or something similar and topped with fluffy goodness in the form of pudding and whipped topping and often with some sort of fruit.
+Delight desserts (aka lush desserts) are usually made with a shortbread crust or something similar and topped with fluffy goodness in the form of pudding and whipped topping and often with some sort of fruit.
 My mom makes a lemon lush that’s to die for, but I digress.

 No lemon here.
 Pumpkin instead.
 That’s my idea of a great trade.